mongodb/mongo-c-driver/docs/dev/earthly.rst

       generated archive includes the source tree, but also includes other release artifacts that are generated on-the-fly when invoked e.g. the `+sbom-download/augmented-sbom.json` artifact.

+   .. earthly-artifact:: +release-archive/ssdlc_compliance_report.md

+      The SSDLC compliance report for the release.
+This file is based on the content of ``etc/ssdlc.md``, which has certain substrings replaced based on attributes of the release.

    .. rubric:: Parameters
    .. option:: --sbom_branch <branch>